This blog post was initially sent to subscribers of my SDN and Network Automation mailing list. Subscribe here.

 How could you get out of this morass?
 How about a (simplified) three-step process:

 - Get rid of snowflakes and exceptions.
 Define services the network is supposed to offer, standardize them and describe them with a data model that is as simple and as abstract as you can make it (the fewer parameters a service has, the easier it will be to implement and test it);

 - Unify your network design so that it’s possible to predict the behavior of the whole network regardless of its size by wiring together a small set of components (example: a few access nodes, a few aggregation nodes, and a few core nodes);

 - Abstract the transactions the operators are allowed to make in the network, and use configuration templates to make device configurations consistent.
 It’s much easier to test the impact of well-defined transactions with well-known outputs than it is to test any random change someone could make to a device configuration.

-As I warned you, this is a highly simplified view of the challenge, but we have to start somewhere… and if you want to grasp the details we have you covered: you’ll master plenty of them while working through our network automation course, and we’re always available for online or onsite consulting or workshops.
+As I warned you, this is a highly simplified view of the challenge, but we have to start somewhere… and if you want to grasp the details we have you covered: you’ll master plenty of them while working through our network automation course.